TESS observations of the WASP-121 b phase curve: Methods

-Given an estimate of the thermal phase shift and the temperatures on the day and night sides of a planet, one can also parametrically infer the temperature distribution.
+Given an estimate of the thermal phase shift and the dayside and nightside temperatures of a planet, one can also parametrically infer the temperature distribution.
 Towards this purpose, we solve the kinematic differential equation \citep{ZhangShowman2017}

 which describes the heat recirculation, and hence, the temperature distribution on the planet, where $T$ is the effective temperature, $\lambda$ is the longitude, $\tau_{adv}$ and $\tau_{rad}$ are the advective and radiative time scales, respectively.
 Their ratio, $\xi \equiv \tau_{rad}/\tau_{adv}$, is related to, but distinct from the heat recirculation efficiency $\varepsilon$ defined previously.
-Although they are both zero in the limit of vanishing heat recirculation, the limit $\xi \to \infty$ corresponds to $\varepsilon \sim 0.95$.
-At constant longitude, we assume that the temperature is proportional to $\cos(\theta)$ as a function latitude, $\theta$.
+Although they are both zero in the limit of vanishing heat recirculation, the limit $\xi \to \infty$ corresponds to $\varepsilon$ $\sim$0.95.
+At constant longitude, we assume that the temperature on the planet is proportional to $\cos(\theta)$ as a function latitude, $\theta$.
 The solution of Equation~\ref{equa:tmpt} yields the form